Search PAR

 Commercial Information Information about payments to and from you and other details of Products and Services you have purchased from us, and your preferences in receiving marketing from us and our third parties and your communication preferences.
 1, 3, 4, 5, 6, and 8

-Internet Usage Information Information such as internet protocol (IP) address, your login data, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access the Sites or our Products and Services.
+Internet Usage Information Information such as internet protocol (IP) address, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access the Sites or our Products and Services.
 1, 2, 3, 4, 5, 7 and 8

 Geolocation information Information such as longitude and latitude from your IP address or mobile device when using our mobile apps or mobile apps developed by us for our Business Customers that may provide location of the device you are using.
 2